-Where capital grants are credited to the CIES, they are reversed out of the General Fund Balance in the MIRS.
-Where the grant has yet to be used to finance capital expenditure, it is posted to the Capital Grants Unapplied Reserve.
-Where it has been applied, it is posted to the Capital Adjustment Account.
-Amounts in the Capital Grants Unapplied Reserve are transferred to the Capital Adjustment Account once they have been applied to fund capital expenditure.
+Government's grants and contributions are recognised in the CIES when conditions attached to the grant or contributions has be satisfied.
+Government's grants and contributions that have been satisfied are carried in the Balance Sheet as creditors.
+Where capital grants are credited to the CIES they are reversed out of the General Fund Balance in the Movements in Reserves Statement (MIRS).
+Where the grant is yet to be used to finance capital it is held on the Capital Grant unapplied reserve.
+Where it has been used it is transferred to the Capital Adjustment Account (CAA).

-Leases (IAS 17)
+9. Leases (IAS 17)